MeexReay/repeating-mod/README.md

 - ~~select record on click (you can see start and finish points when its selected)~~
 - ~~select record on import~~
 - ~~change icon in mod menu to new one~~
+- fix "Crashes the game when leaving world while record is replaying"
 - create new preview.gif
 - practice mode like in geometry dash for parkours